daniellmb/SharpSpin/README.md

 ### Quick Guide to Spinning Syntax

 #### Nested Spinning Vs. Flat Spinning
-There are 2 types of spinning – flat spinning (Jet format) and nested spinning.
-Flat spun content only has one level of spinning, while A nested spun format, like The Best Spinner native format, allows you to spin phrases within phrases or multiple levels of spinning.
+There are 2 types of spinning - flat spinning (Jet format) and nested spinning.
+Flat spun content only has one level of spinning, while a nested spun format allows you to spin phrases within phrases.

 Sample sentence
 > The quick brown fox jumped over the lazy dog.